LemmyNet/lemmy-docs/src/users/01-getting-started.md

 - **Show Notifications for New Posts**: Enable this to receive a popup notification for each new post that is created.
 - **Send notifications to Email**: Enable to receive notifications about new comment replies and private messages to your email address.

-## Start posting
+# Start Posting

 Finally its time to start posting!
 To do this it is always a good idea to read the community rules in the sidebar (below the _Subscribe_ button).
 When you are ready, go to a post and type your comment in the box directly below for a top-level reply.
 You can also write a nested reply to an existing comment, by clicking the left-pointing arrow.

 Other than commenting on existing posts, you can also create new posts.
 To do this, click the button _Create a post_ in the sidebar.
 Here you can optionally supply an external link or upload an image.
 The title field is mandatory and should describe what you are posting.
 The body is again optional, and gives space for long texts.
 You can also embed additional images here.
 The _Community_ dropdown below allows choosing a different community to post in.
-With _NSFW_ posts can be marked as "not safe for work".
+With _NSFW_, posts can be marked as "not safe for work".
 Finally you can specify the language that the post is written in, and then click on _Create_.

 One more possibility is to write private messages to individual users.
 To do this, simply visit a user profile and click _Send message_.
 You will be notified about new private messages and comment replies with the bell icon in the top right.